Why Choose Us?

 Food & Refreshments

-There is a 30 minute lunch break for courses running over 4 hours.
+A 30 minute lunch break is scheduled for courses running over 4 hours.
 You are welcome to bring your own lunch.
-Alternatively, there is a cafe located next door to the training centre (weekdays only).
+Alternatively, there is a café next door to the training centre (weekdays only).

 What Is First Aid?